What Happens When You Win the Lottery?

 First Contact With The National Lottery

 To kick off the claims process, you need to call the National Lottery Customer Care Team on 0333 234 44 33 if you played online, or 0333 234 50 50 if you played in-store.
-The number is also on the back of your ticket.
+Contact details are also on the back of your ticket.

 The Validation Appointment

 You have to meet with National Lottery advisors in person to be able to claim a prize of more than £50,000.
 You will be welcome to have this meeting at your home, or you can travel to one of the lottery’s regional centres in Watford or Liverpool if you would prefer.
 This meeting is as much an opportunity for winners to find out more about the process and what to do next as it is for the lottery to check the validity of a claim.

 You can expect the appointment to take around two hours.
-You will need to provide two forms of identification, for example your passport and driving licence, as well as you’re signed winning ticket.
-The advisor will fill out all the necessary paperwork and will be on hand to answer any questions you might have.
+You will need to provide two forms of identification, for example your passport and driving licence, as well as your signed winning ticket.
+The National Lottery’s claims advisor will fill out all the necessary paperwork and will be on hand to answer any questions you might have.

 Deciding Whether to Go Public

-In the UK, you can choose to go public with your news or stay anonymous.
+In the UK, you can choose to go public with the news of your win or stay anonymous.
 It is entirely up to you which course of action to take, but one of the questions that you will be asked at your validation appointment will be about how many people you have already told, as it may help you to make up your mind.